Campbell-Muscle-Lab/GelBox/app/website/pages/installation/cloning_gelbox/cloning_gel_box.md

 <a href="media/clone_repo.png" target="_blank">![Clone repos](media/clone_repo.png)</a>

-Type “GelBox” into the repository search bar (shown in red rectangle in below image).
+Type “GelBox” into the repository search bar (shown in red rectangle in the below image).

 <a href="media/all_repos.png" target="_blank">![All repos](media/all_repos.png)</a>

-Click the Campbell-Muscle-Lab/GelBox repository, describe where you would like the repository to be located on your local machine (both shown in red rectangles in below image).
+Click the Campbell-Muscle-Lab/GelBox repository, and describe where you would like the repository to be located on your local machine (both shown in red rectangles in the below image).

 <a href="media/gel_box_fitter_repo.png" target="_blank">![Gel band fitter repo](media/gel_box_fitter_repo.png)</a>